 PERSONAL LIFE

-Oying, a young family man, is married to Darlene Joy and father to Stephen Gael.
-He is the eldest of three child born to Fiel Lara Rosales and Gladys Pardo Gomez, a college dean of the Central Bicol State University of Agriculture.
-His siblings are Raymac, a physician, and Jillian, an aspiring dentist.
+Oying, a young family man, is married to Darlene Joy and father to Stephen Gael and Penelope Lara.
+He is the eldest of three children born to Fiel Lara Rosales and Gladys Pardo Gomez, a college dean of the Central Bicol State University of Agriculture.
+His siblings are Raymac, a physician, and Jillian, a dentist.